AN INTERVIEW WITH

 introduced and is it any different today?

-Fred Miller, William Oliver, Ron Van Cleif, Abdul Mussawir, Mylo Thompson,
+Oliver, Ron Van Clief, Abdul Mussawir, Mylo Thompson,

 fight of your life.
 These fighters would fight all day maybe 15 to 20